dperique/termi-chat/README.md

   answers, just restart termi-chat using a different model or use the `model` command to switch models *mid-conversation*.
 This is useful if you're interested in how the "other" model would respond.
+* Switch to local LLM on the fly.
 * Save and load your conversation so you can have a longer term conversation
   * Conversations are simple json so you can add/remove to/from more easily
   * Conversations are plain text which means you can archive and search them